xinkongwuyin/FALL/README.md

-# FALL

 # Fall 🎮

-## **Fall** is a easy Unity game where you control a character to jump across platforms while avoiding spikes.
+## **FALL** is a easy Unity game where you control a character to jump across platforms while avoiding spikes.
 Touching a spike will result in the character's death.

 ### Gameplay
 - **Jump across platforms**: Navigate your character from one platform to another.